-CCU is regionally accredited by the Higher Learning Commission.
+Northwestern Michigan College is regionally accredited by the Higher Learning Commission (HLC).

-CravenCC is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+Forsyth Technical Community College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

-Drury University is regionally accredited by the Higher Learning Commission.
+Mesa Community College is regionally accredited by the Higher Learning Commission (HLC).

-Choosing an Online Criminal Justice Associate Degree Program
+How Do I Choose an Online Criminal Justice Associate Degree Program?

 In the best online criminal justice associate degree programs, you’ll learn about the various facets of the U.S. criminal justice system, including investigations, the constitutional rights of those accused of crimes, an introduction to courtroom proceedings, and penalties for misdemeanor and felony offenses.
 This foundation benefits students planning to enter a career as a law enforcement or corrections officer, parole officer, or private security professional.
 An associate degree also prepares students for a four-year program.